James Arthur Williams: Arrest and trials

 Williams was arrested at his Mercer House home on May 2, 1981 for the alleged murder of 21-year-old Danny Hansford, with whom he had been having a homosexual relationship.
 At his arraignment his bond was set at $25,000, which he posted.

 Williams claimed that he shot Hansford in self-defense.
 Prosecutors asserted that Williams had staged the crime scene to make it appear as if Hansford had actually fired a gun at him.

 After four trials (the first three in Savannah; the final one in Augusta), a record in the state of Georgia, Williams was acquitted in May 1989, eight years after his arrest.
+Overall, he had spent 22 months in prison over the eight years.

 Death

 On January 14, 1990, eight months after his acquittal, Williams died unexpectedly in his home, at age 59, from pneumonia and heart failure.
 He was discovered by Doug Seyle, one of Williams's employees, who let himself in after receiving no response at the front door Sonny Seiler, Williams's attorney, said he found Williams in the doorway between the office and the hallway: "I went immediately to Mercer House and found Jim on the floor.
 I thought he was probably dead.
 He was in his skivvies.”

 Williams is buried next to his mother, who survived him by seven years, in Ramah Church Cemetery, Gordon, Georgia.

 At the time of his death, Williams was restoring the mansion at 126 East Gaston Street, known today as Savannah College of Art and Design's Granite Hall, which he had purchased.

 Williams's sister, Dorothy Kingery, inherited Mercer House and put it up for sale later that decade, with a price tag of just under $9,000,000.
 This was later reduced to about $7,000,000.
 Kingery died in 2023, aged 88.
-Her daughter and Williams's niece, Dorothy Susan Kingery, now owns the house.
+The Mercer House, now known as the Mercer Williams House Museum, continues to be owned by Dorothy Kingery's daughters, Susan Kingery and Amanda Kingery Heath, according to the museum's website.